Should You Invest in Costco Wholesale Corp (COST) Now? - News Heater

 Many brokerage firms have already submitted their reports for COST stocks, with HSBC Securities repeating the rating for COST by listing it as a “Hold.”
 The predicted price for COST in the upcoming period, according to HSBC Securities is $600 based on the research report published on September 22, 2023 of the current year 2023.

-Volatility was left at 1.66%, however, over the last 30 days, the volatility rate increased by 1.59%, as shares sank -2.62% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.42% upper at present.
+Volatility was left at 1.46%, however, over the last 30 days, the volatility rate increased by 1.46%, as shares surge +0.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.53% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COST starting from Adamo Claudine, who sale 2,565 shares at the price of $548.92 back on Oct 23.
-After this action, Adamo Claudine now owns 8,128 shares of Costco Wholesale Corp, valued at $1,407,980 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COST starting from Riel Pierre, who sale 3,000 shares at the price of $571.12 back on Nov 07.
+After this action, Riel Pierre now owns 7,422 shares of Costco Wholesale Corp, valued at $1,713,345 using the latest closing price.

-Klauer James C, the Executive Vice President of Costco Wholesale Corp, sale 1,500 shares at $562.01 during a trade that took place back on Oct 11, which means that Klauer James C is holding 45,134 shares at $843,017 based on the most recent closing price.
+Miller Russell D, the Senior EVP of Costco Wholesale Corp, sale 4,500 shares at $557.75 during a trade that took place back on Nov 03, which means that Miller Russell D is holding 10,785 shares at $2,509,864 based on the most recent closing price.

 Stock Fundamentals for COST